Soil and Water Conservationists plan or develop coordinated practices for soil erosion control, soil or water conservation, or sound land use.

 - Advise land users, such as farmers or ranchers, on plans, problems, or alternative conservation solutions.

-Land Conservationists with little to no experience tend to make between $37380 and $47270 while the more experienced ones make over $76140 per year.
+Soil and Water Conservationists with little to no experience tend to make between $34020 and $46210 while the more experienced ones can earn over $79600 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Land Conservationist is to move to a higher paying state like AK.
-Right now, the highest paying states for Land Conservationists are AK, RI, NJ, CA and CT.
+One of the easiest ways to increase your salary as a Soil and Water Conservationist is to move to a higher paying state like AK.
+Right now, the highest paying states for Soil and Water Conservationists are AK, CT, NJ, MD and PR.

-3 other factors that can increase your salary as A Land Conservationist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Soil and Water Conservationist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Land Conservationists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Soil and Water Conservationists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons